akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “You don’t have to decide anything,” Harold added quickly.
 “I only thought… it would be well to have neighbours who are friends.”

 Beatrice nodded.
 “I’ll think on it.”
-Her thoughts quickly turned to her father though: how he would survive in his frail state once she married.
+However, her thoughts were for her father. *However would he survive in his frail state once she married?*

 She thought about Edmund of Thornbury—a rowdy but pleasant young man with calloused hands and a kind word for most people.
 She thought about the the way he had not minded when Goosie chased his horse.
 But she also thought about her mother’s herb garden, the goose pond, the path down to the river where the reeds whispered in the wind.
 If she married Edmund, she would move south.
 Stanwey would belong to someone else—a cousin, perhaps, or a steward.
 Her father would be alone.

-Beatrice said nothing until her father spoke about Edmund a week later.
+Beatrice said nothing until her father raised the matter of Edmund a week later.
 “Not for Stanwey,” she replied softly, and Harold did not mention Edmund again.

 From time to time he would mention others.